ascndia/matrix-library-cpp/README.md

    - `matrix.cxx`
    - `matrixoperation.cxx`

-3. Compile and build your project, ensuring that the required dependencies and include paths are correctly set up.
+3. Compile and build your project, ensuring that the required dependencies and include paths are correctly set up. using Clang compiler is recommended

+4. For usage in android install Cxxdroid from the playstore

 ## Usage